-The percentage of Brookridge students performing at College and Career Ready (Levels 2, 3 or 4) on ELA and Math state assessments remains above the state's average, with improvement in 2023 Math state assessments following COVID disruptions to learning.
-Like many other schools, Brookridge students have experienced significant learning disruptions over the past few years.
-The focus remains on culture, creating meaningful relationships, and developing effective Professional Learning Communities (PLCs) to increase student performance.
-Brookridge is committed to the challenge of providing all students with the social-emotional support they need to facilitate learning growth.
+Tomahawk Elementary hosts a centralized special education low incidence program for the district, and is impacted by the failure of the state to fully fund special education.
+Yet, the percentage of Tomahawk Elementary students performing at College and Career Ready (Levels 2, 3 or 4) on ELA and Math state assessments remains above the state's average, with improvement in 2023 Math and ELA state assessments following COVID disruptions to learning.
+School staff continue to focus on culture, creating meaningful relationships, and developing effective Professional Learning Communities (PLCs) to increase student performance.
+Tomahawk staff are also committed to the challenge of providing all students with the social-emotional support they need to facilitate learning growth.